Welcome to today's edition of the Rush 24-7 podcast.

 She's heading to California to shore up the Hispanic vote.

-Now one of the problems is the Hispanic vote, you know the largest minority in the country but their record of turning out is less than blacks.
+Now, one of the problems is the Hispanic vote, you know, the largest minority in the country, but their record of turning out is less than blacks.

-So she's she's going to go out once again and she's going to try to stipulate that you know look at what's happening to our party black people are they're siphoning off and all they care about is themselves and all they care about is each other.
+So she's going to go out once again and she's going to try to stipulate that, you know, look at what's happening to our party.

-Here I am the savior and the mother superior of this country and look what they did.
+Here I am, the savior and the mother superior of this country.

-They just rallied around somebody because of their skin color and the the message is going to be Hispanics don't let them take me out and don't let them those black people marginalize you.
+And the message is going to be Hispanics, don't let them take me out and don't let them, those black people, marginalize you.

-That slam that Clinton made against Obama well just like Jesse Jackson.
+That slam that Clinton made against Obama, well, just like Jesse Jackson.

 Jesse Jackson's a nobody in the Democrat Party without the Clintons.